AFRICAN, ASIAN AND LATIN AMERICAN FILM FESTIVAL

 WWW!
 What a Wonderful World! – How new technologies are changing Africa

 A roundtable dedicated to innovation-related issues, organized by COE and FCAAAL in collaboration with Fondazione EDU and Meet the Media Guru.

-The event will take place on 19th March 2018 at Spazio Oberdan.
+The event took place on 19th March 2018 at Spazio Oberdan.

 AfricaAfrica, exploring the Now of African design and photography

-Photo exhibition at Palazzo Litta Cultura (15 marzo – 2 aprile 2018) that aspires to show the best of contemporary African photography.
+Photo exhibition at Palazzo Litta Cultura (15 marzo – 2 aprile 2018) that aspired to show the best of contemporary African photography.

-The exhibition AfricaAfrica marks the third collaboration between FCAAAL and Lagos Photo Festival.
+The exhibition AfricaAfrica marked the third collaboration between FCAAAL and Lagos Photo Festival.

 The world-famous ivorian photographer Joana Choumali is among the selected artists.
-Joana will also be a guest of the Festival: a selection of works unknown to Milan’s audience will be presented at the Festival Center (Casello Ovest di Porta Venezia 17-25 marzo).
+Joana was also a guest of the Festival: a selection of works unknown to Milan’s audience was presented at the Festival Center (Casello Ovest di Porta Venezia 17-25 marzo).